RahulRocks/CheeseShop/README.md

 # CheeseShop
-A Java program that follow a sequence of events for setting up a shop and lets the customer to purchase items.
+A Java program that follows a sequence of events for setting up a cheese shop and allows the customer to purchase various types of cheeses.